sithankanna/ultimate-product-ds/README.md

-# Ultimate Product Data Science Resources
+# 🚀 The Ultimate Product Data Science Resources
 The Ultimate Product Data Science &amp; Analytics Resource

+> 👉 _If you’re looking to break into Product Data Science or are looking to make your next move, then check out the_ [The Product Data Science Newsletter](https://buttondown.email/product-data-science).

 # Product Data Science Interviews